 Patrick has led projects across the evidence ecosystem, including evidence brokering, storytelling research evidence, and evidence contextualization with partners like Education Endowment Foundation, CEDIL Programme, Grand Challenges Canada, IDRC, iScientia Belgium, and Wakka Foundation Holland.

-Nange Lisette Malung holds a Masters degree in theatre arts and cinematography and currently into PhD program.
+Nange Lisette holds a Masters degree in theatre arts and cinematography and currently into PhD program.
 She is a part time lecturer at the University of Yaounde 1, department of Arts and Archeology.
 Founder and president of the Visionary Theatre Troupe/Visionary Productions.
 She is a playwright, director, actress and producer in the theatre and cinema sector.
 A multi-award winner- emerged as Laureats for the National Writing Competition for Young Authors 2018 in Cameroon organized by the Ministry of Arts and Culture, laureat of 10days for 1 film titled – My Core Indubitably, a screenwriting competition organised by the Goethe Institut in partnership with Ecrans Noirs and Filmarche.
 The film further emerged as winner for Best Short Film at the Red Feathers Awards, 2017 was further screened on October 29th, 2018 at the 3rd Afro-China Arts and Folklore festival held in Egypt.
-Written, produced and directed many theatre performances with the Ministry of Arts and Culture, privately with FIAA, the Cameroon French Institute-IFC, the Goethe Institut and many independent creations with foreign institutions across the nationally and internationally.
-Has published a drama piece and works currently as a storyteller with Ebase Africa.
+Has published a drama piece and works currently as the lead storyteller with Ebase Africa.
+She has so far coordinated storytelling projects like: retreats on storytelling with the German Institute for Development Evaluation (Deval), organized workshops on storytelling at the 2024 TEN conference, generated stories on Sexual Gender Based Violence (SGBV) using rigourous reviews from JBI and Cochrane.

 Prof. Tamara Kredo holds the position of Director of the Health Systems Research Unit, South African Medical Research Council.
 She is a clinical epidemiologist leading research in the field of health policy and clinical guideline methods.
 She trained as a medical doctor, specialising in Clinical Pharmacology, and completed a PhD in Public Health.
 Tamara is dedicated to enhancing credible and transparent evidence-informed healthcare decision-making particularly in lower resources settings such as in Africa.
 Tamara has fulfilled several leadership roles, including founding the sub-Saharan African regional network, Cochrane Africa in 2017.
 Among many highlights, she co-leads the South African GRADE Network; consults to WHO as a guideline methodologist; was a co-opted Trustee of the Guidelines International Network Governing Board; was the host and chair of the local organizing committee for the the Global Evidence Summit in 2017; and in 2020 was elected to the Cochrane Board.